janosch20/todo/readme.md

 You will need a MariaDB/MySQL Server.
 Run the installation script 'sql/install.sql' to create the database 'todo'.

-A database user 'todo_user' with the password 'todo_user' will be created.
+A database user 'todo_user' with the password 'todo_password' will be created.
 Change the credentials in the following lines if you prefer.
 ```mysql
 CREATE USER 'todo_user'@'%' IDENTIFIED BY 'todo_password';